STBoyden/project-triangle/README.md

 ## Building and Running
 If you haven't got Rust, install Rust [here](https://rustup.rs).

-Once Rust is installed or if you already have it installed, clone this repository using `git` or download the zip file and simple run `./make.sh --release` to build the the release build.
-The binary for your OS should then be in `target/release/`.
+Once Rust is installed or if you already have it installed, clone this repository using `git` or download the zip file and run `cargo build --release` to build the release build.
+The binary for your operating system should then be in `target/release/`.

 If you're running into errors while building, follow the instructions for your platform to install Raylib's dependencies [here](https://github.com/raysan5/raylib/wiki#development-platforms).